US authorizes export of advanced American semiconductors to companies in Saudi, UAE

 "The approvals are conditioned on both companies meeting rigorous security and reporting requirements," the Commerce Department said.

-Earlier in the day Humain, a government-backed Saudi AI firm, said it planned to purchase of 600,000 Nvidia AI chips by HUMAIN.
+Earlier in the day Humain, a government-backed Saudi AI firm, said it planned to purchase of 600,000 Nvidia AI chips.